rectorphp/rector/README.md

 ## How to Apply Coding Standards?

 AST libraries that Rector use, doesn't work well with coding standards, so it's better to let coding standard tools do that.

 Your project doesn't have one?
-Consider usage of i.e. [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard), that covers namespaces import, 1 empty line between class elements & many more _boring_ stuff that cs-fixer tool should do for you.
+Consider adding [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard), [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) or [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).

 ## Install